material-foundation/material-remixer-ios/README.md

 > You can also trigger this overlay from code using `[RMXRemixer openPanel|`.

+Remixer remembers the refinaments you make to the variables.
+It does so by storing the latest selected value in `NSUserDefaults`.

 ## Contributing

 We gladly welcome contributions!
 If you have found a bug, have questions, or wish to contribute, please follow our [Contributing Guidelines](https://github.com/material-foundation/material-remixer-ios/blob/develop/CONTRIBUTING.md).